- COVID-19 Information

 About the School

-The Physics Department office 213 is located on the 2nd floor of the Kane (Science) Building.
+The School of Physics office 213 is located on the 2nd floor of the Kane (Science) Building.

 The Kane Building is located at the Western end of the main UCC campus.
 You can view a map of the campus below.
 See also Google map of Cork City.